 Meet Our Team

-Native Lands Restoration Collaborative is lead by a small staff and a board of directors that work together to shape the current projects and future goals of the organization.
+Native Lands Restoration Collaborative is led by a small staff and a board of directors that work together to shape the current projects and future goals of the organization.

 Staff